RWParsons/rmed2023-predictNMB/demo-code/predictNMB-demo-completed.md

   (treat-all approach).

 Calculations and code for using details in paper cited papers above is described in (Parsons et al. 2023).
+We used `{fitdistrplus}` but you can also use a shiny app by Nicole White and Robin Blythe: `ShinyPrior` (White and Blythe 2023).

+# TODO add table containing everything above that’s used within get_nmb_sampler() with R code for distributions and reference

 ## Objectives/Questions